-Charles Faurer graduated with a Bachelor’s degree in architecture from the University of Manitoba in 1938, having already registered with the Manitoba Association of Architects in 1936.
-Over his career, Faurer worked individually, as part of a larger and for government and specialized in the design of religious structures, retail spaces and theatre sets.
-During World War II Faurer was appointed by the Dominion Government as Architect to the Royal Canadian Engineers.
-In regard to his religious projects, Faurer’s post-war work included such notable early examples of Winnipeg Modern architecture as Shaarey Zedek Synagogue, of 1949 (with Cecil Blankstein and the firm of Green Blankstein Russell and Associates; 561 Wellington Crescent) and Rosh Pina Synagogue, of 1952 (123 Matheson Avenue).
+Charles Faurer graduated with a Bachelor of Architecture from the University of Manitoba in 1938, having registered with the Manitoba Association of Architects in 1936.
+Over his career, Faurer worked individually, as part of a larger firm, and for government.
+He specialised in the design of religious structures, retail spaces and theatre sets.
+During the Second World War, the Dominion Government appointed Faurer Architect to the Royal Canadian Engineers.
+In regard to his religious projects, Faurer’s post-war work included such notable early examples of Winnipeg Modern architecture as Shaarey Zedek Synagogue (1949), 561 Wellington Crescent, with Cecil Blankstein and the firm Green Blankstein Russell and Associates; and Rosh Pina Synagogue (1952), 123 Matheson Avenue.

-In 1947 Faurer had opened his own offices, with bureaux in Winnipeg’s Kensington Building (275 Portage Avenue; since demolished) and in Nelson, British Columbia.
-The following year the architect initiated his work with retail design with the flagship location of Broadway Florists, at 277 Portage Avenue in Winnipeg, a Googie-style combination of plate glass and large neon signage.
-The architect maintained a similar approach for his re-design of the storefront of Boston Clothing Company, at 568 Main Street, in 1949 (the building has since been dramatically altered).
-These retail projects were followed by a large number of store and restaurant designs along Portage Avenue: Genser Stoffman (235 Portage Avenue, 1950), The Fashion Shop (307 Portage Avenue, 1951), King’s Limited (396 Portage Avenue, 1952), The Cove Restaurant (Portage Avenue at Carlton Street, 1955) and Blond’s Shoe Salon (388 Portage Avenue, 1959).
+In 1947 Faurer had opened his own practice, with offices in Winnipeg’s Kensington Building (275 Portage Avenue; since demolished) and in Nelson, British Columbia.
+The following year he initiated his retail design work with the flagship location of Broadway Florists, at 277 Portage Avenue in Winnipeg, a Googie-style combination of plate glass and large neon signage.
+The architect maintained a similar approach for his redesign of the storefront of Boston Clothing Company, at 568 Main Street, in 1949.
+The building has since been dramatically altered.
+These retail projects were followed by a large number of store and restaurant designs along Portage Avenue: Genser Stoffman (235 Portage Avenue, 1950); The Fashion Shop (307 Portage Avenue, 1951); King’s Limited (396 Portage Avenue, 1952); The Cove Restaurant (Portage Avenue at Carlton Street, 1955), and Blond’s Shoe Salon (388 Portage Avenue, 1959).